prakasha08/Daily-Notes/Overall/BASICS.md

 ![[Pasted image 20240131204101.png]]
 # Structure
 ![[Pasted image 20240123144603.png]]
-# system.Out
+# System.out
 #Systemout
-- 'Out' is an object of Print Stream class.
+- 'out' is an object of Print Stream class.
 - out is an camel case
-- print and println are methods in print Stream class where it can be called by using ".out".
+- print and println are methods in print Stream class where it can be called by using "out.".
 - System is class(Pascal case)
-- out is in system field.where out can access by "."
-System.
+- out is in system field where out can access by "System." .
 - System.out.println->println method can access by out. where it can access by system.
 # Types of errors
 #errors